tagspaces/documentation/docs/tutorials/setup-tagspaces-web.md

 ## Download and unpack

-The package can be downloaded from the link available in the email you will receive from our payment provider after purchasing the product.
+The package can be downloaded from the link our [download page](https://www.tagspaces.org/downloads/).
+If you have purchased the PRO Web version, the download links are available in the email you have received from our payment provider after purchasing the product.

-In the terminal you can use for example the **wget** utility to start the download.

 The downloaded package is a ZIP archive file which can be unpacked with this command: